The Best Coffee Machine With Milk Frother

 My Observations

-If you’re mainly into milkies, and if milk texture is of supreme importance to you but you still want the decent bean to cup features, the Gaggia Magenta may be your perfect match.
+If you’re mainly into milk-based drinks, and if milk texture is of supreme importance to you but you still want the robust bean to cup features, the Gaggia Magenta may be your perfect match. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam)

-The pro steam wand isn’t the only thing going for the Magenta, though – as you can see from just some of the main features I’ve listed above, this is a feature packed machine from Gaggia, with a touch screen display with coffee selections which you can customise very simply, by just selecting “yes”, when you’re asked if you want to save the setting, which you’ll be asked when ever you make a change.
+The professional steam wand isn’t the only thing going for the Magenta, though – as you can see from just some of the main features I’ve listed above, this is a feature-packed machine from Gaggia, with a touch screen display with coffee selections which you can customise very simply, by just selecting “yes”, when you’re asked if you want to save the setting, which you’ll be asked whenever you make a change.

-As milk texture is important to me, if I were going for a bean to cup machine, and if I didn’t have the budget to go for something like the Sage oracle touch, I’d probably go for the Magenta Plus.
+As milk texture is important to me, if I were going for a bean to cup machine, and if I didn’t have the budget to go for something like the Sage Oracle Touch, I’d probably go for the Magenta Plus. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam)

 One touch bean to cup coffee machines